open-craft/phd-cluster-template/README.md

 These manifests use template variables with the `PHD_INSTANCE_` prefix (e.g., `{{PHD_INSTANCE_NAME}}`, `{{PHD_INSTANCE_MYSQL_DATABASE}}`) and are applied using the `__phd_kubectl_apply_from_url` function, following the established pattern for remote manifest management.

-This is particularly useful when:
-- Fixing permission issues for existing users
-- Upgrading user access levels
-- Applying new permission policies

 ## Cloud Support

 ### DigitalOcean